reekKiE/CompleteSuicideManual-En/English/chapter_0.md

 > ...
 I was waiting for the opportunity, ready to "show something big".
 When the student riots broke out twenty years ago, everyone thought, "Someone big is about to appear!".
 The Apollo landing on the moon, the oil crisis, the Soviet Union's invasion of a certain country, and the Showa era were about to end.
 I thought, "This move will be earth-shattering.".
 However, it was only a magnitude-3 earthquake, and it only brought down a wall.
 The students looked at each other, smiled and said "Great!" and with that, the gathering came to an end. ...
 >
-> Excerpt from the postscript of "Yoake" (夜明ケ) by Kotobuki Shiriagari.[^yoake]
+> Excerpt from the postscript of *Yoake* (夜明ケ) by Kotobuki Shiriagari.[^yoake]

 [^yoake]: Kotobuki Shiriagari (しりあがり 寿, Shiriagari Kotobuki, born Mochizuki Toshiki, January 1, 1958) is a Japanese manga artist and actor. 『夜明ケ』白泉社 (1990/04) ISBN 978-4592131359.
-For further information, see [Japan’s Alternative Comics: Then and Now — Google Arts & Culture](https://artsandculture.google.com/story/uwXB-5O4djoSUQ)
+For further information, see [Japan's Alternative Comics: Then and Now — Google Arts & Culture](https://artsandculture.google.com/story/uwXB-5O4djoSUQ)

 At the end of the 1980s, "end of the world" and "dangerous topics" were trending.
-The most popular band sang "Chernobyl" [^chernobyl], and children's jokes were all filled with the flavor of death, girls began looking for companions in preparation for the coming world war.
+The most popular band sang "Chernobyl"[^chernobyl], and children's jokes were all filled with the flavor of death, girls began looking for companions in preparation for the coming world war.
 We were excited about "Someone powerful is about to appear!" and "Maybe tomorrow will be the end of the world!"

 However, the end of the world did not come.
 The atomic bomb never exploded, and the dream of all-out nuclear war disappeared without a trace.
 The revolutionaries of the 1980s were thoroughly frustrated.